yitaozh/yitaozh.github.io/source/_posts/341-Flatten-Nested-List-Iterator.md

 * we can do the traverse and generate the list during construction, or we can do the lazy iterator, which only check if there's next item when calling `hasNext()`
 * lazy iterator is better, and it needs us to change the vector when calling `hasNext()`
+* deque provides the best performance, since we don't care about random access and deque allocates memory in large blocks

 ## Solution